pdf-raku/PDF-Native-raku/docs/PDF/Native/Cos.md

 Description
 -----------

-This under development as a set of objects for the native construction and serialization of COS (PDF) objects.
+This is under development as a set of objects for the native construction and serialization of COS (PDF) objects.

-In particular, CosIndObj is intended as drop in replacement for [PDF::IO::IndObj](https://pdf-raku.github.io/PDF-raku).
+It utilized by [PDF::IO::Reader](https://pdf-raku.github.io/PDF-raku) and [PDF::IO::Writer](https://pdf-raku.github.io/PDF-raku) to provide faster reading and writing of PDF files.

 class PDF::Native::Cos::CosNode
 -------------------------------